whatshap/whatshap/doc/guide.rst

 singletons
     The number of blocks that contain exactly one variant.

+These columns describe the distribution of non-singleton block sizes, where the size of a block is the *number of variants* it contains.

 variant_per_block_median
+    Median number of variants.

 variant_per_block_avg
+    Average (mean) number of variants.

 variant_per_block_min
+    Minimum number of variants.

 variant_per_block_max
+    Maximum number of variants.

 variant_per_block_sum
-    Description of the distribution of non-singleton block sizes, where the size of a block is the *number of variants* it contains.
-    Median number of variants, average (mean) number of variants, minimum number of variants, maximum number of variants, sum of the number of variants.
-    (To Do: It should be the case that singletons + variant_per_block_sum = phased)
+    Sum of the number of variants.
+It should be the case that *singletons* + *variant_per_block_sum* = *phased*.

 The following columns describe the distribution of non-singleton block lengths, where the length of a block is the *number of basepairs* it covers minus
 1. That is, a block with two variants at positions 2 and 5 has length 3.
 Interleaved blocks are cut in order to avoid artificially inflating this value.